If you get hurt while on someone else’s property, you may have the right to pursue compensation for your injuries and other damages.

 Property owners must maintain their property adequately to prevent harm to others.
 Inadequate maintenance could lead to fires, structural collapse, or a variety of other incidents in which you could sustain serious or catastrophic injuries.

-Contact a premises liability attorney at Bensinger Law to discuss the details of your case.
+Contact the premises liability attorneys at Bensinger Legal Services to discuss the details of your case.
 We can give you the information you need and help you get started with the legal process.